How to write a video briefing

 On this page, we’ll explain how to write a brief.
-To save time, use one of the templates we provide.
-You can download them from the links below.
+To save time, download a video production brief document below.

-We have briefing templates for TV commercials, Video production and a briefing template and Animated Explainer Videos.
-If you’ve got a project you would like to discuss, simply email the completed briefing document to firstname.lastname@example.org
+Below are an advertising brief, a video production brief template and a briefing template for animated explainer videos.
+If you’ve got a project you would like to discuss, simply email the completed briefing template to email@example.com

 Writing a brief is the best way to convey your thoughts to a creative team.